-But we very rarely see companies designing their letters and emails with the customer in mind first.
-Compliance teams demand a safety-first "tick-box" approach to customer communications - ignoring whether the information their sending is useful.
+But we very rarely see companies designing their letters and emails with the customer first in mind.
+Compliance teams demand a safety-first "tick-box" approach to customer communications, and often don't seem to think about whether the information they're sending is useful.

 This isn't only pointless, it also goes against the grain of what the regulator wants.
-Over the last few years, the FCA's Smarter Communications work has challenged companies to think harder about how and what it sends to its customers - yet very few firms have risen to that challenge.
+Over the last few years, the FCA's Smarter Communications work has challenged companies to think harder about what they send to customers and how they send it.
+Yet very few firms have risen to that challenge.

 Things may be about to change.
-A new fintech provider recently gave us sight of a draft of its terms and conditions - and they ran to just two pages.
+A new fintech provider recently gave us a look at a draft of its terms and conditions, which ran to just two pages.
 For the first time ever, we found ourselves questioning whether they had included enough information in their document.

 We'd like to see many more firms pushing the boundaries in this way.
 If you know that customers aren't reading what you send them, then you need to rethink how and when you communicate with them.
 It's no longer good enough to satisfy yourself that you're meeting the letter of the FCA rulebook - you also need to be able to prove that you're helping your customers reach decent outcomes.

 Box ticking is out of fashion.
 It's time for companies to catch up.

 Read more from our blog